-The Design-Build Team shall provide three (3) new traffic signals and modify three (3) existing traffic signals.
+The Design-Build Team shall provide three (3 five (5)) new traffic signals, modify one (1) existing traffic signal, and relocate one (1) existing traffic signal.
 The signals shall be interconnected as noted in the tables below.
 (Reference Section III for the system interconnection requirements.)
 The traffic signal detection for the final traffic patterns shall be inductive loop detection unless otherwise approved in advance by the ITS & Signals Unit.
 The Design-Build Team may provide video detection only for temporary traffic patterns during construction.
 Unless allowed elsewhere in this RFP, the required traffic signal work and signal communications for each intersection are listed below:

-NCDOT - Division 5 - Existing Isolated Signals Signal Inventory Number Intersection Description Work Requirements SR 1010 (Ten Ten Modify this existing traffic signal as needed to match all temporary construction phasing and the proposed final traffic pattern.
+NCDOT - Division 5 - Relocated Existing Isolated Signal Signal Inventory Number Intersection Description Work Requirements 05-2122 (Existing) SR 1152 (Holly Springs Rd.) at SR 1300 (Kildaire FarmsFarm Rd.)
+BECOMES SR 1152 (Holly Springs Rd.) at SR 1300 (Kildaire FarmsFarm Rd.) and SR 3921 (Sancroft Dr.) Design and install a new, fully actuated traffic signal.
+Modify the traffic signal as needed to match all temporary construction phasing and the proposed final traffic pattern.
 This may require signal phasing changes, signal head changes, system detectors and/or system interconnection equipment.
-The Design-Build Team will not be required to provide new galvanized metal strain poles at this location.
-The existing poles may be retained for use.
-05-0480 (Existing) (Ten Ten Road) at SR 1386 (Bells Lake Rd. / Graham Newton Rd.)
+Install new galvanized metal strain poles with span wire or metal poles with mast arms at the new (final) location.
 This signal is not part of any existing traffic signal system.
-Incorporate this signal into the Bells Lake Rd.
-Closed-loop Signal System (Operated by Division 5) along with the 2 new signals on Bells Lake Road.
-Design and install new, fully actuated traffic signals with 2070 controller operating ASC/3 or OASIS Software, in a 170 cabinet with an auxiliary output file, including base extender.
+Incorporate this signal into the future (TBD Let) Holly Springs Closed-loop Signal System (Operated by Division 5).
+Design and install new, fully actuated traffic signal with 2070 controller operating ASC/3 or OASIS Software, in a 170 cabinet with an auxiliary output file, including base extender.
 The operating software shall be finalized at the pre-design meeting.
 Provide Flashing Yellow Arrow signal heads at all protected/permissive and permissive left turns and U-turns, if appropriate, including time of day phasing options.

-N Scope of Work NCDOT - Division 5 - Existing US 401 Closed-Loop System #2 Signals Signal Inventory Number Intersection Description Work Requirements 05-1920 (Existing) US-401 (Fayetteville Rd.) at SR 1503 (Donny Brook Rd.) and SR 2779 (Old McCullers Rd.)
-BECOMES Toll NC 540 EB ramp at US 401 (Fayetteville Rd.)
+Scope of Work NCDOT - Division 5 - Modify Existing Isolated Signal Signal Inventory Number Intersection Description Work Requirements 05-0879 (Existing) SR 1152 (Holly Springs Rd.) at SR 1301 (Sunset Lake Rd.)
 Modify this existing traffic signal as needed to match all temporary construction phasing and the proposed final traffic pattern.
 This may require signal phasing changes, signal head changes, system detectors and/or system interconnection equipment.
-Install new galvanized metal strain poles with span wire at this location or metal poles with mast arms.
-Incorporate this signal into the future (February 2020 Let) Fuquay-Varina Closed-loop Signal System at this location.
+Re use existingExisting metal poles with mast arms may be retained.
+This signal is not part of any existing traffic signal system.
+Incorporate this signal into the future (TBD Let) Holly Springs Closed-loop Signal System (Operated by Division 5).
 Modify existing fully actuated traffic signal.
 Use 2070 controller operating ASC/3 or OASIS Software in a 170 cabinet with an auxiliary output file, including base extender.
 The operating software shall be finalized at the pre-design meeting.
-Provide Flashing Yellow Arrow signal heads at all protected/permissive and permissive left turns and U-turns, if appropriate, including time of day phasing options.
+Provide Flashing Yellow Arrow signal heads at all protected/permissive and permissive left turns and U-turns, if